Postsecondary Access to Transition After

 and staff development dates will be provided to families at the start of the

 internships will be required to wear business casual attire Monday through

 Thursday each week.
-Each student will be provided one Postsecondary Program uniform
+Each student will be provided one PATHS uniform shirt that

-shirt that may be worn unless a work site specifies something different.
-Additional shirts may be purchased through
+may be worn unless a work site specifies something different.
+Additional shirts may be purchased through the

 be required to provide and maintain a set of personal care items as needed,